 Readiness Plan Reference No. Action Item.
 Target Target Completion Date Responsible Officer Progress To Date Status Completion Date 10.4 Establish a procedure for data breach notification and reporting Procedures for Data Breach Notification have been established.
-Clear processes are in place to evaluate breaches and assess whether notification is necessary or desirable, with a primary focus on compliance-risks to the a 31/10/24 Britt Hadlow 5/1/2023 - There was an email to PRIS Champions on 1 November, indicating some of the target dates in the PRIS Readiness.
+Clear processes are in place to evaluate breaches and assess whether notification is necessary or desirable, with a primary focus on compliance-risks to the agency.
+Determining whether to notify is driven by the Privacy Officer.
+Data breach notification occurs where required by law.
+31/10/24 Britt Hadlow 5/1/2023 - There was an email to PRIS Champions on 1 November, indicating some of the target dates in the PRIS Readiness.
 Plan and Checklist will be adjusted, to take account of this.
 There will be a further update on this in the new year.
 6/2/2024 - Made contact with WA Gov to follow up if there is any further information that can be provided as to revised dates.
-WA Gov advised it is expected that the dates will be pushed out six nonths.
-It is expected that further information will be circulated by March 2024.
+WA Gov advised it is expected that the dates will be pushed out six months.
+It is expected that the circulated by March 2024.
 No Action 12.2 Establish a procedure for conducting Privacy Impact Assessments PIA process is established but it is only used for high privacy-risk projects.
 Privacy issues which do not meet the high privacy risk threshold are rarely considered.
 Where PIAs are completed, they are run by privacy or risk staff and may not be integrated into wider agency change management or project management processes.
-Britt Hadlow 5/1/2023 - There was an email to PRIS Champions on 1 November, indicating some of the larget dates in the PRIS Readiness Plan and Checklist will be adjusted, to take account of this, There will be a further update on this, in the new year.
-6/2/2024 - Made contact with VAA Gov to 10/2/2024 - Made contact with VAA Gov to 10/ No Action 4.5 & 4.6 Deliver Internal Staff Training A training program is established.
+Britt Hadlow 5/1/2023 - There was an email to PRIS Champines on 1 November, indicating some of the target dates in the PRIS Readiness Plan and Checkist will be adjusted, to take account of this, There will be a further update on this in the new year.
+6/2/2024 - Made contact with VA Gov to 10/2/2024 No Action 4.5 & 4.6 Deliver Internal Staff Training A training program is established.
 All customer- facing staff have been trained and are aware of key PRIS requirements relevant to their role and function.
 All new staff are being trained at induction.
 Training is compliance-focused and targets specific legal obligations.
 Staff completion rates and understanding of privacy are monitored.
-30/11/24 Britt Hadlow, Jan Byers 5/1/2023 - There was an email to PRIS Champions on 1 November, indicating some of the target dates in the PRIS Readiness Plan and Checklist will be adjusted, to take account of this.
+30/11/24 Britt Hadlow, Jan Byers 5/1/2023 - There was an email to PRIS Champins on 1 November, indicating some of the target dates in the PRIS Readiness Plan and Checklist will be adjusted, to take account of this.
 There will be a further update on this in the new year.
-Plan and Checklist will be discount of this in the new year.
-Plan and the provided as to revised dates.
-WA Gov advised it is expected that the dates will be pushed out six months.
-It is expected that further information will be circulated by March 2024.
-No Action 12.4 Establish Monitoring and Reporting Monitoring and reporting processes are established.
+6/2/2024 - Made contact with VA Gov to 16/2/2024 No Action 12.4 Establish Monitoring and Reporting Monitoring and reporting processes are established.
 Compliance with regulatory obligations is documented, including keeping records on privacy and responsible information sharing activities.
 Roles and accountabilities for compliance and senior oversight are documented and well understood across the organisation.
-Thresholds for escalation of risks, suese, incidents and compliants are defined.
+Incidents and compliants are defined.
 Reporting lines are clear and senior management is routinely informed about the performance of PRIS activities.
 31/12/24 Britt Hadlow 5/1/2023 - There was an email to PRIS Champions on 1 November, indicating some of the target dates in the PRIS Readiness Plan and Checklist will be adjusted, to take account of this.
 There will be a further update on this in the new year.
-6/2/2024 - Made contact with WA Gov to follow up if there is any further information that can be provided as to revised dates.
-WA Gov advised it is expected that the dates will be pushed out six months.
-It is expected that further information will be circulated by March 2024.
-No Action
+6/2/2024 - Made contact with VM.
+Gov to 16/2/2024 - Made contact with VM.
+Gov to 16/2 No Action